thenfour/CafeMarcheDB/03-blitz/cmdb2/README.tenfour.md

   * edit `.env.local`
   * initial db setup?
+  * seeding ?
   * create roles, be sure to specify a default for new users

 # user login/signup/accounts/google

   * anyone can create an account, and they will be assigned to a default role.
+  * you can have multiple identification methods: email/password can work fine, and if you have a googleId it can also be used simultaneously.
   * sign in with google will create your default account for you
     * if you already have a password-based account, it can automatically be logged-in with google auth
     * if you signed up with a google account, you won't have an initial password. you may reset it though to be able to log in via password.

+# Email & forgot password

+So far I have avoided this website sending emails because email is messy and suggests further things like notifications.
+I want to save that for a future (maybe) project.

+It means "forgot password" is not really possible, and must be therefore done by an admin via a one-time "reset password" link.

 # circular import dependency detection

 in any project, especially when it's a lot of prototyping and evolving semantics, circular dependencies can cause unpredictable problems.

 `madge` or `dpdm` are tools to statically detect them, but i couldn't get either to work with this project.

+Obvious way is to just build / lint the project with:

 ````
 .eslintrc.js: